armanizuniga/wanikani-helper/README.md

 ### Kanji Review (practice)

+Kanji Review is practice, and only practice.
+It's a self-quiz you can run whenever you want over kanji you've already learned, using the same multiple-choice cards as a real review but without touching your WaniKani account.

-A self-quiz over kanji you've already learned, grouped by SRS stage: Apprentice, Guru, Master, Enlightened, Burned.
-Pick any combination of categories and the app builds a session of up to 25 kanji from that pool, using the same multiple-choice cards as a real review.
+Your kanji are grouped by SRS stage: Apprentice, Guru, Master, Enlightened, and Burned.
+The setup screen lists how many you have sitting in each stage, which is a useful picture on its own of where your kanji actually stand.
+Pick any combination of stages and the app builds a session of up to 25 kanji from that pool.

 Nothing here is sent to WaniKani.
-Results don't change your SRS stages, don't count toward your daily goal, and don't consume anything from your queue.
-It exists mainly for burned and enlightened items, which WaniKani won't show you again but which are exactly the ones that quietly fade.
+Answers don't change your SRS stages, don't count toward your daily goal, and don't consume anything from your review queue.
+It exists mainly for burned and enlightened kanji, which WaniKani treats as finished and won't show you again, but which are exactly the ones that quietly fade.

 ### Lock Screen widget